USEPA/CMAQ/PYTOOLS/README.md

 These Python Tools require Python v3.6 or higher.
 Some are written as Jupyter Notebooks, while others as scripts.
 All will require some libraries.

-The best way to test your installation is to run:
+The best way to check your installation is to run:

-`python show_versions.py requirements.txt`
+`python install/show_versions.py install/requirements.txt`

+For information about how to install, see the install folder.

 Tool Listing
 ============

+* [install](install/README.md) Describes preparing an environment for CMAQ/PYTOOLS
 * [dmschlo](dmschlo/README.md) Prepares DMS and Chlorophyll-A concentrations for CMAQ.